 App Ref Location Proposal 22/01183/REM 22/01184/REM 22/01250/REM St James Pit, St James Lane, Greenhithe Development comprising or to provide development of up to 870 dwellings and in addition up to 1,200 sq. metres of built floorspace (in total) for: business premises (B1(a) (b) and (c)); community and social facilities (D1 and D2); provision of a primary school site and supporting retail (A1, A2, A3, A4 and A5).
 22/01447/COU 101 Burnham Road Dartford Kent DA1 5AZ Change of use of ground floor from retail sale of goods Class E(a) to a hot food takeaway (Sui Generis) with a pizza oven, extraction unit to the rear elevation and installation of AC unit in the rear garden and erection of a single storey rear extension (revised application/proposal).
-23/00115/COU 92 London Road Stone Kent DA2 6AX Conversion of existing ground floor flat (C3 residential use) to commercial shop (use class E(a)) 18/01640/OUT Blackshole Farm Watling Street Darenth Kent Outline application for demolition of existing buildings and hard standing and redevelopment of the site to provide: care home (use class C2) comprising up to 5,469sqm of ground to second floor floor space; coffee shop with drive through (class A3) comprising up to 200sqm of ground floor floor space; multi storey car park comprising up to 12,181sqm of floor space (347 car parking spaces) and associated works, with all matters except for access reserved for later determination.
+23/00115/COU 92 London Road Stone Kent DA2 6AX Conversion of existing ground floor flat (C3 residential use) to commercial shop (use class E(a))

-5.14 The permissions shown in Table 12 are recorded to contribute over 700m2 A class provision, with all sites located outside of the town centre.
+5.14 The permissions shown in Table 11 are recorded to contribute over 500m A class provision, with all sites located outside of the town centre.